kreslotim/Wall-SLAM/README.md

     • 0.8 Progress documentation . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 8
     • 0.9 References . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 10

-## 0.1 Description and motivation of the project
+## 0.1 Description of the project and overview
 Our project involves building a robot that will perform Simultaneous Localization and Mapping (SLAM).
 SLAM is a crucial technology for robotic systems that need to move in dynamic and unknown environments.
 Robots equipped with SLAM can map and navigate their surroundings